 How to Become a Dietitian or Nutritionist

-Dietitians and nutritionists must clearly explain eating plans to other healthcare professionals.
+Dietitians and nutritionists must clearly explain nutrition plans to other healthcare workers.

-Dietitians and nutritionists typically need a bachelor’s degree, along with supervised training through an internship.
+To enter the occupation, dietitians and nutritionists typically need at least a bachelor’s degree.
+They also typically are required to have supervised training through an internship.
 Many states require dietitians and nutritionists to be licensed.

-Dietitians and nutritionists typically need a bachelor's degree in dietetics, foods and nutrition, or a related field, such as interdisciplinary studies.
-Many dietitians and nutritionists have advanced degrees.
+Dietitians and nutritionists typically need a bachelor's or higher degree in dietetics, food and nutrition, or a related field to enter the occupation.
+Many dietitians and nutritionists have an advanced degree.

-Dietitians and nutritionists typically receive several hundred hours of supervised training, usually in the form of an internship following graduation from college.
-Some schools offer coordinated programs in dietetics that allow students to complete supervised training as part of their undergraduate or graduate-level coursework.
+Dietitians and nutritionists typically receive supervised training, usually in the form of an internship following graduation from college.
+Some schools offer coordinated programs in dietetics that allow students to complete supervised training as part of their undergraduate- or graduate-level coursework.

 Licenses, Certifications, and Registrations